Professional Experience

 Trauma & Abuse Recovery

-Trauma Recovery - Healing from past traumas and building resilience.
+Trauma Recovery - Healing from CPTSD and trauma while building resilience.

-Feel free to reach out to us via the contact form below or call us at (480) 123-4567 for any inquiries or to schedule an appointment.
+Feel free to reach out to us via email at admin@terahnoeltherapy.com, or call 360-631-6703 for any inquiries or to schedule an appointment.